PsychNeuro/ed1/book/glossary.md

 #### fovea
 is the central region of the +retina containing predominantly +cones that supports high-resolution color vision.
 We are constantly moving our eyes through +saccades to focus the fovea on regions of interest.

-#### frontal cortex
+#### frontal
 is the front part of the +neocortex, responsible for +motor actions and higher-level +control over all aspects of behavior and cognition.
 It functions in extensive interconnection with the +basal-ganglia.
+See also +prefrontal cortex.

 ## G